West London Extension Specialists

 West London's Victorian & Edwardian extension experts

-West London is dominated by period properties.
-Extending them well is a craft.
+West London is dominated by period properties, and extending them well is a craft.
 Solid 9-inch brick walls with no cavity.
 Original suspended timber floors with shallow foundations.
-Lime mortar that can't take modern cement render.
+Lime mortar that can’t take modern cement render.
 Existing chimney stacks that need careful structural assessment before any wall comes down.

-Modern extension builders treat these like new builds, with concrete strip foundations and cement-bonded brickwork.
-That fights the original structure.
+Many builders treat these like new builds, with concrete strip foundations and cement-bonded brickwork that fights the original structure.
 We design extensions that work with the period property, not against it: deeper pad foundations to handle differential settlement, breathable lime-friendly junctions where new meets old, and structural steels that respect the existing load paths.

 Match Your Property

-House extension London: match home type to extension
+Match your home type to the right extension

-This matrix maps the most common West London property types to the extension type that delivers the best ROI and least planning friction.
-Use it as a starting point, but every property still needs a site survey before final design.
+This matrix maps the most common West London property types to the extension that delivers the best value and least planning friction.
+Use it as a starting point — every property still needs a site survey before final design.

 Property TypeBest ExtensionTypical BudgetPlanning Route